Professional Summary

 Work Experience

-CYTO|PHL | Philadelphia, PA
+CYTO|PHL, Philadelphia, PA

 Education

-West Chester University, August 2024 - May 2026
+West Chester University, May 2025 - May 2026

-Masters of Science in Applied Statistics
+Masters of Science in Applied Statistics - Data Science Concentration

 West Chester University, August 2021 - May 2025